 While many businesses have begun to achieve greater efficiencies by becoming less reliant on paper-based processes, document digitization has brought new challenges; quality, security, and accessibility to the forefront.
-Organizations are wrestling with ensuring their documents are accurate and secure but easily available to those who need them.
-That’s where document control comes in.
+An effective document control process helps organizations wrestle with ensuring their documents are accurate, secure, and meet industry compliance standards while being easily available to those who need them.

 What is document control?

-Document control is the set of processes that govern the creation, storage, security, and organization of documents managed by a business.
-It’s the technological approach to maintaining document organization and quality, and mitigating the risk of human error associated with manual document management and preparation.
+Document control refers to the set of processes that ensure compliance across all your organization’s created documents.
+If document control governs the creation, storage, security, and organization of documents managed by a business, then document control software is the technological approach to maintaining document organization and quality, while mitigating the risk of human error associated with manual document management and preparation.
 When looking for how to best leverage technology to improve operations, document automation solutions are among the first to be invested in.
-Basic document control capabilities are an inherent part of those solutions.
+Basic document control software capabilities are an inherent part of those solutions.

 Why is document control important?

 The creation and issue of documents are integral to numerous organizations; contracts, sales proposals, financial documentation, employment agreements, internal reports, and countless other documents are prepared and sent every day.
 Professionals, support staff, contract employees, customers, and clients all need access to this information in various ways.
 The document control system is the part of document automation software that brings order to chaos and secure access to those in need.
-Its goal is to keep information organized, accessible, and protected so that organizations can remain efficient, productive, and compliant.
+The goal of document control procedures is to keep information organized, accessible, and protected so that organizations can remain efficient, productive, and compliant.

-The document control processes inside document automation solutions help manage:
+Document control processes inside of document automation solutions help manage:

 Information access and document security